awicenec/testProject/README.md

 * Git is a distributed VCS and you can work just by yourself, or together with other people and in addition there is a cloud based repository where you can store and share your projects, which is called GitHub.
 * To commit your changes locally you can simply click on the small little green tick, close to the upper right corner of the PyCharm window.
 The system will ask you for a short commit message, explaining in very short terms what had been done to the code.
 If you are working just for yourself, that is it.
 * If you are sharing the project with others or on GitHub, you can also Push the changes to the remote repository.
 That is the small little, upwards pointing green arrow next to the commit tag.
+* To share your project on GitHub you will require an account on GitHub and a configuration of PyCharm to use that.
+'Git --> GitHub --> Share Project on GitHub' and PyCharm will ask you for either a password or a token to login to your GitHub account.
+You can also click on the generate button to call the web interface of GitHub to generate a token.
 * It is good practice running your tests before pushing the changes, just to make sure that the code is working correctly.

 ## Testing